Read time 4 minutes

 • A complete backup file will have the extension of .wbk.

-If the manual methods to repair a Word file do not yield the desired results, and you still cannot access the content of the Word file, consider using Kernel for Word Repair Software.
-This specialized software is designed to efficiently repair corrupted or damaged Word files, ensuring that you can recover your content and save a healthy Word file.
+When the manual methods to repair the word, file do not bring the desired results and you are still unable to access the content of word file, then you should use Kernel for Word Repair Software.
+It will repair the complete file quickly and lets you save a healthy word file.

 • It can repair multiple DOC/DOCX files at the same time.